 Not just brick and mortar anymore

-Did you know that drones are now being used to inspect high-rise building for faults or capturing high resolution images of the roofs for research purposes?
+Did you know that drones are now being used to inspect high-rise buildings for faults or capture high-resolution images of the roofs for research purposes?
 This will be an immensely useful tool going forward for engineers working on big infrastructure projects that involve high-rise structures.

 While engineers have drones to their rescue, virtual reality tools are being availed by architects and designers to create buildings and products intuitively.
-And then there are professionals who are using new-age tools to make sustainable structures that are in harmony with nature and also won’t give way to earthquakes or hurricanes.
+And then some professionals are using new-age tools to make sustainable structures that are in harmony with nature and also won’t give way to earthquakes or hurricanes.

 New technology tools like 3-D printing, Big Data, Smart Analytics and more are taking the art of building things to a whole new level.

 It changes the way this industry works.
-New technologies mean requirement of skilled professionals that not only know these technologies but also enjoy the excitement of working with these.
+New technologies mean the requirement of skilled professionals that not only know these technologies but also enjoy the excitement of working with them.

 You will be working with the latest technology tools creating man-made marvels that will become a part of history for the coming times.